chudkowsky/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 **Pipelining** processes different stages of multiple transactions simultaneously, like an assembly line where each station handles a different part of the manufacturing process. **Optimistic execution** assumes most transactions won't conflict and processes them in parallel, only re-executing the small percentage that actually interfere with each other.

-The results are impressive: ~10,000+ TPS with sub-second finality, all while maintaining the exact gas semantics and opcodes that Ethereum developers know and love.
+Monad targets ~10,000+ TPS and sub-second finality, all while maintaining the exact gas semantics and opcodes that Ethereum developers know and love.
 This means existing Ethereum applications can deploy on Monad without changing a single line of code—they simply run faster.

 This approach represents a fascinating middle ground between the monolithic and modular philosophies, suggesting that the future might not require choosing sides in the architecture wars.